guangzhengli/hugo-theme-ladder/exampleSite/content/art/how-to-integrate-umami-for-free-to-blog-site.md

 tags: ["hugo", "ladder", "Tutorial", "analytics", "umami"]
 series: ["how to create your blog"]
 image: "https://cdn.jsdelivr.net/gh/guangzhengli/PicURL@master/uPic/OZcU7U.png"
+desc: "This article is about how to integrate [umami](https://umami.is/) website analytics to your website for free.
+The database use  [postgres](https://supabase.com/docs/guides/database) with 500M storage limit provided by [supabase](https://app.supabase.com/)."
 featured: true
 ---
-This article is about how to integrate [umami](https://umami.is/) website analytics to your website for free.
-The database use  [postgres](https://supabase.com/docs/guides/database) with 500M storage limit provided by [supabase](https://app.supabase.com/).

-The [umami](https://umami.is/) service is hosted with [vercel](https://vercel.com/).
-Thanks to the excellent service capabilities of cloud vendors, you can integrate *umami* in less than 10 minutes.
-You can see the umami dashboard by clicking the [Dashboard](https://umami-ochre-nu.vercel.app/share/o3zAba1V/guangzhengli).

 <!--more-->